TheOpenSpaceProgram/new-ospgl/README.md

 cmake --build .
 ```
 **Note**: If you run cmake in a subdirectory (for example, `build`), then you may want to copy the `compile_commands.json` file to the root directory for code completion in VIM and other tools.
-If your executable is not in the root directory, move it there as the game requires the `res` folder, the `settings.toml` file, and any dynamically linked library (none on Linux, `lua51.dll` on Windows).
+If your executable is not in the root directory, move it there as the game requires the `res` folder and the `settings.toml` file

 ## Windows